Registration

 I’m looking for information about studying at the University of Montpellier.
 Where can I find it?

-You can find information about enrollment and studying at the University of Montpellier on the “Study at the University of Montpellier” page and on the page for the International Relations Office of the UFR STAPS.
+You’ll find information about enrollment and studying at the University of Montpellier on the “Studying at the University of Montpellier” page and on the page for the International Relations Office of the UFR STAPS.

 High-Level Athlete Student (SHN)

-I would like to apply for High-Level Athlete status.
+I would like to apply for High-Level Athlete (SHN) status.
 What should I do?

-To learn about the steps to take, the criteria, and the procedures for obtaining High-Level Athlete (SHN) student status, you must submit your application online via the University of Montpellier website.
-Visit the Sports (SUAPS) page on the University’s website: https://www.umontpellier.fr/campus/sport.
+To find out the steps to follow, the criteria, and the procedures for obtaining SHN student status, you must submit your application online on the University of Montpellier website.
+Visit the “Succeed in Your Studies” page for more information.

 Can I register on someone else’s behalf?

 Current regulations do not allow registration by a third party.
-If you are unable to register in person due to unavoidable circumstances, please contact the registration office.
+If you are unable to register in person due to a major impediment, please contact the registration office.

 Can I apply by mail?

-The UFR STAPS does not accept applications by mail.
+The UFR STAPS does not offer this option.

 I am waiting to sign a professional training contract or an apprenticeship contract.
 Can I still register?